Board & Staff

 Morgan Saulnier, Personnel Manager and Librarian

-Marlee Saulnier, Administrator
+Marlee Saulnier, Executive Director

-Just last year the internationally renowned Dream Lotus Choir hired the PEI Symphony Orchestra to accompany them for a performance at the Confederation Centre of the Arts.
+In 2015 the internationally renowned Dream Lotus Choir hired the PEI Symphony Orchestra to accompany them for a performance at the Confederation Centre of the Arts.

 Our musicians also play in a number of small ensembles that cover a wide variety of genres and styles.
 The cost per ensemble varies, but a good rule of thumb is to estimate $100-125 per musician per hour.
 See below to contact these small ensembles directly.